 We would like to pass on our comprehensive experience and help you make an informed decision when choosing the perfect diamond engagement ring

-We understand that purchasing and engagement ring can be a large investment.
-If you are still unsure about any aspect of our process, gemmology or just have a general question please don’t hesitate to contact us via the methods below.
+We understand that purchasing and engagement ring or a piece of jewellery can be a large investment.
+If you are still unsure about any aspect of our process, gemology or just have a general question, please don’t hesitate to contact us.

 Steven Stone CEO